26bruno/used-car-price-analysis/README.md

 The focus is on data preparation, exploratory data analysis, feature engineering, and a comparison of regression models.

+## Feature Importance
+A Random Forest model was used to inspect feature importance.
+The analysis showed that variables such as model year, gearbox type, and mileage were among the most influential features.
+However, the results also highlight that feature importance reflects model usage rather than causal relationships.

 ## Project Overview
 - Data cleaning and preparation
 - Exploratory data analysis (EDA)